 The Shift, The Dirt, and Getting It Right

-How the New Rules Affect the Game … and Groundskeepers
+How Rule Changes Affect the Game … and Groundskeepers

 The Major League Baseball rule that went into effect for 2023 has gotten a lot of attention.
 And rightly so.
 But which rule?
-The MLB has four new rules that were announced in Sept.
-2022: the pitch clock, the pickoff rule, bigger bases, and the shift rule.
-That’s the one we’re focusing on, The Shift.
+The MLB implemented four new rules in 2023: the pitch clock, the pickoff rule, bigger bases, and the shift rule.
+That’s the one we’ll focus on, The Shift.

-Each of these rules have been in place at the minor league level for a few seasons.
-But now that MLB will be implementing them, the spotlight will intensify.
+Each of these rules had been in place at the minor league level for a few seasons.
+But now that MLB has implemented them, the spotlight will surely intensify.

 The Shift Rule

 The Shift diagram“The Shift” had become more and more common in the last 10 years.
-The new MLB rule means you will no longer see teams shift an infielder to the other side of second base.
-Most often that’s the shortshop moving over making it three infielders on the first base side of the infield.
+The MLB rule change means teams can no longer shift an infielder to the other side of second base.
+Most often that was the shortshop moving over making it three infielders on the first base side of the infield.
 In addition, the 3rd baseman moves over to the shortstop’s spot, with both playing deeper — often a few feet into the outfield grass — with the 2nd baseman even deeper into short right.

-At the minor league level where this rule has been in effect at various levels, they are seeing the batting averages of left-handed hitters increase on average by about 8 points.
+At the minor league level where this rule has been in effect for a longer period at various levels, they are seeing the batting averages of left-handed hitters increase on average by about 8 points.
 MLB’s goal with this rule is to improve batting averages, which league-wide is down to .243 this year, the lowest since 1968.

-Among those trends is that the previous four MLB seasons had seen a decline in singles, including 2022’s rate of 5.35 per team.
+Among those trends is that recent MLB seasons have seen a decline in singles, including 2022’s rate of 5.35 per team.
 Of course, left-handed pull hitters will love this new rule preventing extreme shifts.
 But opponents of the rule say simply, “adjust.”
 They argue that pull-hitters should just learn to hit to the opposite field, away from the extreme shift.
 As Hall of Famer Wee Willie Keeler used to say, “hit ’em where they ain’t.”

 So, what’s all of this have to do with groundskeepers?
 Well, potentially a lot.
 As writer Jayson Stark of The Athletic notes, all infields — even MLB infields — are not created equally.
 That’s because some measurements of the infield are absolute and some are not.
 Among those that are not is the Infield Arc Radius.